gasproni/queryiteasy/README.md

 DataSource dataSource = ...;
 // The dataStore is created once and passed around in your code.
 Datastore dataStore = new DataStore(dataSource);
-dataStore.execute(connection -> connection.select("SELECT title FROM song WHERE band = ? and year = ?",
+dataStore.execute(connection -> connection.select(rowProcessor,
-                                                  rowProcessor,
+                                                  "SELECT title FROM song WHERE band = ? and year = ?",
                                                   bind("Rolling Stones"), bind(1975)));

 ```